gillty1995/se_project_react/README.md

 **Technology**

 This project is created using React.js, JSX, js, html, css, and the use of OpenWeather API.
+Media queries are used to allow compatiblity with most popular screen sizes.

 **Figma**